Aidan Burley: Early life

 Burley was born in Auckland, New Zealand and migrated with his parents to the United Kingdom a few months later.

-He was educated at West House School, Birmingham, King Edward's School, Birmingham, standing as a Conservative in 1997 in the school's mock election.
+He was educated at West House School, a private school in Birmingham, King Edward's School, Birmingham, where he stood and won as a Conservative in 1997 in the school's mock election and St John’s College, Oxford University.

 Career

 Burley was a management consultant for Accenture and later Hedra/Mouchel, working on contracts with the Home Office and the National Health Service.

 During this period, he also worked for Conservative MPs Philip Hammond and Nick Herbert when they were shadow ministers, and he was elected a Conservative councillor in 2006 for the Fulham Broadway ward of Hammersmith and Fulham London Borough Council.

 Parliamentary career

-Burley was elected to the House of Commons as Member of Parliament for Cannock Chase in the 2010 general election with a majority of 3,195.
+Burley was elected to the House of Commons as Member of Parliament for Cannock Chase in the 2010 general election with a majority. of 3,195 achieving the largest swing of the election from Labour to the Conservatives, 14.01%.

 Burley was a member of the Home Affairs Select Committee from 2010 to 2011.
 Between 12 January 2011 and 17 December 2011 he was Parliamentary Private Secretary (PPS) to the Secretary of State for Transport: firstly Philip Hammond, and later Justine Greening.
 He is a supporter of the Free Enterprise Group.

 Burley was named by ConservativeHome as one of a minority of loyal Conservative backbench MPs not to have voted against the government in any significant rebellions.

 In 2014, Burley, along with six other Conservative Party MPs, voted against the Equal Pay (Transparency) Bill, which would require all companies with more than 250 employees to declare the gap in pay between the average male and average female salaries.